Amnon Pazy: Early life

 Amnon Pazy was born in Haifa in Mandatory Palestine on January 10, 1936.
 During his childhood he lived in Kiryat Bialik and was educated in Kiryat Motzkin.

-He was a gifted student and an outstanding athlete (he was the Israeli champion in the 60 meter run, and the youth champion in long jump).
+In his youth, he was the Israeli champion in the 60 meter run, and the youth champion in long jump.

 Academic career

 After graduating from high-school he studied mathematics and physics at the Hebrew University of Jerusalem in the Academic Reserve program (Atuda program of the Israeli Defense Forces).

 After completing his studies, he joined the team of scientists that established the nuclear field in Israel.

 As part of his training he was sent in 1958 to study nuclear physics in Paris and was later employed for a year by the French Atomic Energy Commission.

 Pazy returned to Israel in 1961 and lived in Beer Sheva with his wife, while working at the Nuclear Research Center in Dimona.
 Upon the first time the Dimona reactor reached criticality in 1963, making it operational, Pazy left his work at the Nuclear Center and continued his studies at the Hebrew University of Jerusalem.

 Studying mathematics, he conducted his doctoral thesis studies under the guidance of Professor Shmuel Agmon.

 After completing his PhD studies he accepted a postdoctoral position as an assistant professor at Stanford University and later on at New York University.

 He returned to Israel in 1969 accepting a position at the Einstein Institute of Mathematics at the Hebrew University of Jerusalem.

 A few years later his mathematical book on partial differential equations and semigroups, written during a sabbatical at the University of Maryland in 1973, was defined as a "classic book" and has since been highly cited.

 Between the years 1972 and 1977, Pazy was the editor in chief of the Israel Journal of Mathematics, and later acted as both an Editor and member of its board of directors.